appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

 By following this tutorial, you will gain a comprehensive understanding of:

 1. What workflows are, how they automate tasks, and their structure.
-2. How to create workflows in Appsmith and set up webhook triggers to integrate with external applications.
+2. How to create workflows in Appsmith.
 3. The role of queries in workflows, with an example of writing and executing a query to send emails.
-4. Integrating workflows with external applications, using Postman for testing and verification.
+4. Testing and verification workflows.

 ## Prerequisites